Student Educational Records

 • The right to file a complaint with the U.S. Department of Education concerning alleged failures by State University to comply with the requirements of FERPA.
 The Office’s address is: Family Policy Compliance Office, U.S. Department of Education, Washington, D.C.
 20202

 In addition, Stony Brook University is authorized to release “Directory Information” concerning students.
-Directory Information includes: student’s name, addresses, telephone numbers, major field of study, class, participation in officially recognized activities and sports, weight and height of members of athletic teams, likenesses used in University publications, dates of attendance, degrees and awards received and previous institutions attended.
+Directory Information includes: student’s name, addresses, telephone numbers, major field of study, enrollment status, participation in officially recognized activities, dates of attendance and date of graduation, and degrees and awards received.

 Currently enrolled students have the right to have this directory information withheld from the public if they so desire.
 Forms requesting the withholding of directory information are available at the Registrar’s Office, 2nd floor of the Administration Building.
 At least ten days should be allowed for processing of these requests.